 The Big Ideas team is always happy to answer any questions you may have.
-You can contact our Network Manager, Jessica Li at jessicasperoli@berkeley.edu.
+You can contact our Network Manager, Syreen Ponferrada (ponferrada.syreen@berkeley.edu) or Contest Director, Phillip Denny (pdenny@berkeley.edu) at any point before, during or after the review process.

-Reviews Due: Wednesday, December 11th
+Reviews Due: Friday, December 17th